-In accordance with enforcement of the Act on the Protection of Personal Information Held by Independent Administrative Agencies, personal information written on the application form submitted by applicants is utilized for educational purpose (including exemption of entrance and tuition fees, payment extension of entrance fee, and scholarship) as well as the selection of applicants by entrance examinations (including additional business such as statistical transaction).
+In accordance with the Act on the Protection of Personal Information and National University Corporation Saga University Personal Information Protection Regulations, personal information written on the application form submitted by applicants is utilized for educational purpose (including exemption of entrance and tuition fees, payment extension of entrance fee, and scholarship) as well as the selection of applicants by entrance examinations (including additional business such as statistical transaction).

-Personal information possessed by Saga University is not utilized for different purposes from the aim denoted above, and is not provided to a third person without the applicant's agreement, except for the case prescribed by the item no.9 of the Act on the Protection of Personal Information Held by Independent Administrative Agencies.
+Personal information possessed by Saga University is not utilized for different purposes from the aim denoted above, and is not provided to a third person without the applicant's agreement, except for the case prescribed by law.